johsteffens/actinon/README.md

 ### Build
    * Download [beth](https://github.com/johsteffens/beth) and [actinon](https://github.com/johsteffens/actinon).
+   * For simplicity you may want to put all *.c and *.h files of both projects into the same folder.
    * Build actinon binary as follows: `gcc -std=c11 -O3 *.c -lm -lpthread -o actinon`

 ### First trial